erfanshoara/rnspacy/README.md

 by default is '\_', and if it's changed to mutiple char each bad char will be replaced by all good char.
 *good_char* is restricted, and it will fetal it it's not given.

+5. **-F**

+secure\_forced: -F will set the secure forced flag. by default it is set to false
+*-f* flag is used to enforce the overwrite of the files that have same name - the new *good* name is the same as an already existing file with the same path.
+Secure force will *diff* the contents of both files and if they are the same (if *diff* returns nothing) it will overwrite.

 ## Install